kelbert2/JavaNuggets/Notes.md

 Encapsulation hides implementation

-    Bind data and code together as a single unit, safe from modification Private variables, public getters and setters instead
+> Bind data and code together as a single unit, safe from modification.
+> use private variables, public getters and setters instead.

 Abstraction: abstract class or interface and then implements

-    Abstract cannot be instantiated (can’t create an object of it) - abstract (undefined) or concrete methods (defined) Interface is a blueprint or a contract, telling you what it can do - assigns functions with return values but doesn’t define them: all methods are public abstract
+> Abstract cannot be instantiated (can’t create an object of it) - abstract (undefined) or concrete methods (defined)

+Interfaces are a blueprint or a contract, telling you what it can do - assigns functions with return values but doesn’t define them: all methods are public abstract

 Polymorphism: variable, method, and objects can take on multiple forms, define one interface or method and implement it in multiple ways